scragg0x/realms-wiki/README.md

 ## Config and Setup

-You should be able to run this right out of the box with the default config values.
+You should be able to run the wiki without configuration with the default config values.
 You may want to customize your app and the easiest way is the setup command.

     realms-wiki setup

-This will ask you questions and create a config.json file in the app root directory.
+This will ask you questions and create a realms-wiki.json file in where it can find it.
-Of course you can manually edit this file as well.
+You can manually edit this file as well.
-Any config value set in config.json will override values set in ```realms/config/__init__.py```
+Any config value set in realms-wiki.json will override values set in ```realms/config/__init__.py```

 ### Nginx Setup